How a virus changed the relationship between fintechs and banks

 Remote working has not only changed the way we work, but it also changed the way we network.
 All kind of procedures and routines help in the way you work from home, but how do you network from home?
 How do you deal with this, after years of making new contacts at trade fairs and network events?

 How do you negotiate through a screen with multiple small screens, each with another person?
 How do you keep focus?
 Reading the room is tough these days, and tiring.
-But it is key in negotiations.
+But it is vital in negotiations.

-The biggest threat for one is an opportunity for another
+The biggest threat for one is an opportunity for another.

 We live in uncertain times.
-Although we don’t know for sure what ‘s coming, a good estimation will make us better prepared for the future, as we learned a few weeks ago.
+Although we don’t know for sure what’s coming, a good estimation will make us better prepared for the future, as we learned a few weeks ago.

 The biggest threat for one could be a considerable potential of another, especially in negotiating a partnership.
-So, we asked the audience what they think is the key threat for fintechs in the coming 1–2 years.
+So, we asked the audience what they think is the critical threat for fintechs in the coming 1–2 years.
 The result was a very balanced pie chart, probably because one answer will automatically influence the others, you cannot look at them separately.

 The number one answer was the increased uncertainty coming from regulation.
 Regulation and compliance determine the investment budgets for years now in the banking industry.
 Although the trust that these regulations generate in the long run is a good thing, the framework isn’t stable yet.
-The regulator keeps pushing new rules and directives, there is no light at the end of the tunnel.
+The regulator keeps pushing new rules and directives, and there is no light at the end of the tunnel.
 There is a lack of trust in the meantime.

 Regtech companies see this as a blessing, but most fintechs have a hard time, sailing their ship in the dark because of this lack of transparency.
 Collaboration with banks could help.
 They know how to deal with regulation.
 A partnership could make sense, but mind to dependency on one supplier.